Himavigithub/Mood-Metrics/README.md

  MoodMetrics – Sentiment Analysis Web App

-MoodMetrics is a Sentiment Analysis Application** that classifies user text into Positive, Negative, or Neutral sentiments** using Natural Language Processing (NLP) techniques.
+MoodMetrics is a Sentiment Analysis Application that classifies user text into Positive, Negative, or Neutral sentiments using Natural Language Processing (NLP) techniques.
 It combines Flask (backend API), a creative frontend, and an ML model for an end-to-end solution.

 ---

  Features

-Sentiment Classification**: Detects Positive, Negative, Neutral from text input Interactive Frontend**: Beautiful UI built with HTML, CSS, and JS Flask REST API**: Backend to handle predictions Machine Learning Model: Trained on sentiment dataset using NLP Seamless Integration: Frontend ↔ Backend communication via API Deployment Ready
+Sentiment Classification: Detects Positive, Negative, Neutral from text input Interactive Frontend: Beautiful UI built with HTML, CSS, and JS Flask REST API: Backend to handle predictions
+Machine Learning Model: Trained on sentiment dataset using NLP Seamless Integration: Frontend ↔ Backend communication via API Deployment Ready